-The election to include combat pay in earned income in the EIC calculation is also located on the 8812 screen in Drake Tax under the section Combat Pay.
+The election to include combat pay in earned income in the EIC calculation is also located on the 8812 screen in Drake20and prior under the section Combat Pay (EIC screen in Drake21).

 Note: Combat pay entered on a W2 will automatically be included in earned income for the Additional Child Tax Credit calculation.